Lufthansa Flight 181: British government and SAS role

 Practical help came from West German Chancellor Helmut Schmidt's telephone conversations with British Prime Minister James Callaghan, whom the Chancellor had asked to influence Dubai, given the significant British influence in the former British protected states and Gulf sheikhdoms.
 Chancellor Schmidt's goal was to apply influence on Dubai to prevent the Landshut from continuing further and allow the West German GSG 9 to rescue the hostages, as Dubai was then considered the only suitable place in the Middle East for such an operation.
 An ad hoc team was then set up in London, consisting of representatives of the British Foreign and Defence Ministries, the MI6 Secret Service, other Middle East experts, and the ambassador of the United Arab Emirates.
 The foreign policy office in the West German Federal Chancellery, led by Jürgen Ruhfus, was also involved.
-In addition to maps, the British government provided two security experts from their Special Air Service (SAS), later known as Major Alastair Morrison accompanied by Sergeant Barry Davies from the SAS's legendary Pagoda Team, as well as new types of diversionary "flashbang" stun grenades and special bulletproof vests, which were later used in Mogadishu.
+In addition to maps, the British government provided two security experts from their Special Air Service (SAS), later known as Major Alastair Morrison accompanied by Sergeant Barry Davies from the SAS's Pagoda Team, as well as new types of diversionary "flashbang" stun grenades and special bulletproof vests, which were later used in Mogadishu.

 For a long time, there were persistent rumours that the two SAS operators had helped to draw up the operational plan.
 However, Wegener, the commander of the GSG 9 rescue operation, dismissed these claims as complete nonsense.
 Wegener said, 'The SAS operators proposed a completely different tactic from the one we preferred.
 Our concept involved penetrating the aircraft through all entrances and exits'—rather than just one.

 There are also many legends surrounding the use of stun grenades in the rescue operation.
 Wegener said in an interview that the British SAS (Special Air Service Regiment) offered the grenades, which were tested for effectiveness in Dubai.
-Due to the high phosphorus content, the grenades were deemed unsuitable and were not used in the plane; they also would not have contributed to the success of the operation.
+Due to the high metal-oxidant mix, the grenades were deemed unsuitable and were not used in the plane; they also would not have contributed to the success of the operation.
 However, GSG 9 commander Wegener assigned the two British SAS operatives to participate in the GSG 9 assault operation, specifically deploying the British special "flash-bang" stun grenades around the front exterior of the Lufthansa Landshut aircraft at the very moment the GSG 9 assault teams would storm the aircraft.

 In the United Kingdom, Queen Elizabeth II awarded Major Alastair Morrison the Order of the British Empire (OBE) and Sergeant Barry Davies the British Empire Medal (BEM) for their crucial roles in aiding West German officials.
 Their intimate knowledge of the Persian Gulf states and the Horn of Africa, gained during their SAS service in the British protected states, along with practical support under the direction of the British government, facilitated co-operation from local authorities in the region for the West German officials.
 This support aided the West German government's rescue efforts and contingency planning for operations on the southern coastline of the Arabian Peninsula.